-4. Inquiry: The conversations we have are determined by the questions we ask.
+4. Inquiry: According to our previous topic of divorce, the conversations we have are determined by the questions we ask.
 A key learning has been that what we ask, the spirit in which we ask it, how we ask . . . will encourage certain responses and discourage others.

 In general, questions focused on divergent thinking are intended to increase our shared thinking and exploration of an issue.
 They are designed to take the conversation into a deeper understanding of the complexity of an issue.
 They are questions that push the conversation beyond the known into the unknown.
-Questions intended to support divergent thinking focus on increasing our awareness of alternatives, encourage open discussion, are designed to gather diverse points of view, and facilitate unpacking the deeper structure of a challenge.
+According to some attorneys like a family lawyer, questions intended to support divergent thinking focus on increasing our awareness of alternatives, encourage open discussion, are designed to gather diverse points of view, and facilitate unpacking the deeper structure of a challenge.

 This is how we mine conflict for its potential value.
 This is how we leverage individual and collective curiosity to create share learning and understanding.
 In conflict, it is how we move from “me” and “you” to “we”.